-- Candidates are presented with a task, e.g. write a letter, speech, report, article, fit for purpose and relevant to the world of study, work or the community. - Candidates should write 200-300 words to inform or persuade a particular audience. - 15 marks are allocated for task fulfilment and 15 marks for language.
+- Candidates are presented with one task, e.g. write a letter, speech, report, article, which is fit for purpose and relevant to the world of study, work or the community. - Candidates should write 200-300 words to inform or persuade a particular audience. - A total of 15 marks are allocated for task fulfilment and 15 marks for language.